 Baruch Herzfeld is a Brooklynite who left the Hasidic community a long time ago.
 This is what he has to say about Purim in Williamsburg, Brookyln:

-Purim, the little-known holiday that's the Jewish alternative to the Catholic bacchanalia of Carnaval, is the best day of the year for the Hasidic Jews of Williamsburg.
-The holiday, which happened last weekend, is the only time of the year when they are really allowed to smile and have fun, and when it's warm enough to go outside but still cold enough that their multilayered, 18th-century underwear and top layers don't make them itch and sweat and stink from every orifice.
+Purim, the little-known holiday that is the Jewish alternative to the Catholic bacchanalia of Carnaval, is the best day of the year for the Hasidic Jews of Williamsburg.
+The holiday, which occurred this weekend, is the only time of the year when they are really allowed to smile and have fun, and when it's warm enough to go outside but still cold enough that their multilayered, 18th-century underwear and top layers don't make them itch and sweat and stink from every orifice.

 Life is pretty, pretty, pretty good.
 At least for 24 hours.